 Noveller is the solo electric guitar project of Brooklyn-based composer and filmmaker Sarah Lipstate.
 Handling the guitar as her muse, Lipstate summons a sonic palette so rich as to challenge the listener to conceive of how it’s housed in a single instrument manipulated by a solitary performer.
 Her one-woman guitar soundscapes have captured the attention of NPR, The Village Voice, Time Out New York, and The Wall Street Journal.

 Lipstate’s festival performances include the Suoni Per Il Popolo fest in Montreal, No Fun Fest in NYC and Sweden, Decibel Festival in Seattle, Ellnora Festival in Illinois, New York Guitar Festival, Ecstatic Music Festival, Kilbi Im Exil in Zurich, and Unsound in Krakow.
 Noveller has toured the U.S. and internationally, at times supporting acts such as Xiu Xiu, the Jesus Lizard, U.S. Girls, Aidan Baker, and Emeralds.
 Lipstate has collaborated with several renowned musicians, including live improvised duo performances with Carla Bozulich (Evangelista, The Geraldine Fibbers), David Wm.
 Sims (the Jesus Lizard, Scratch Acid), and Lee Ranaldo (Sonic Youth).
 She has previously performed as a member of Cold Cave, Parts & Labor, and One Umbrella.
 Lipstate has also participated in Rhys Chatham’s Guitar Army, Ben Frost’s “Music for 6 Guitars” Ensemble, and Glenn Branca’s 100 guitar ensemble.
-Lipstate joins the hit podcast Radiolab on a nationwide tour of their live show, Apocalyptical, this fall.
+Lipstate joined the hit podcast Radiolab on a nationwide tour of their live show, Apocalyptical, performing a live cinematic score for their show along with fellow musicians Glenn Kotche (of Wilco) on percussion and Darin Gray on upright bass.

-Sarah Lipstate has collaborated with composer Nathan Larson on several feature film scores.
-Lipstate composed original music for the following feature films:
+Sarah Lipstate began composing for film in 2012 in collaboration with renowned composer Nathan Larson (Boys Don’t Cry, Margin Call).
+Lipstate has composed original music for the following features and short films:

-Emanuel and the Truth About Fishes (dir.
-Francesca Gregorini) - due 2013
+The Truth About Emanuel (dir.
+Francesca Gregorini) - 2014

 Stand Clear of the Closing Doors (dir.
-Sam Fleischner) – due 2013
+Sam Fleischner) – 2013

 The D.C. based ensemble, Low End String Quartet, approached Lipstate in late 2010 to compose a commissioned work for their 2012 season.
 The quartet premiered her piece, “Into the Midnight Sun,” at the Reston Community Center in Reston, VA in April 2012.
 The instrumentation featured electric guitar, electric violin, cello, and double bass.